top of page

 3. Verify Credentials: Always ask a trainer to see their current authorization card.
 It will show what courses they are approved to teach and an expiration date.

-Frequently Asked Questions about OSHA 10 Certification Online
+Frequently Asked Questions

-3. How long does it really take to get an osha 10 certification online?
 The course material itself is 10 hours.
 Due to OSHA rules limiting training to 7.5 hours per day, the course will take a minimum of two days to complete.
-After finishing, your card is typically mailed to you within a few weeks.
+After finishing, you can typically download a certificate immediately, and your official DOL card is mailed to you within a few weeks.

-5. Which version do I need, Construction or General Industry?
 If you work in construction, demolition, or major renovation projects, you need the Construction version.
 For almost every other industry, including manufacturing, warehousing, and healthcare, the General Industry course is the right choice.
 For roofers and exterior trades, start with our roofing fundamentals refresher to pair with your OSHA 10 skills.

-6. How much does an osha 10 certification online typically cost?
 Prices can vary, but most authorized online providers charge between $60 and $100.
 Look for affordable options like those offered through SkillCat to get the same official training for less.

 bottom of page